rust-lang/blog.rust-lang.org/posts/2019-12-30-reducing-support-for-32-bit-apple-targets.md

 - Tier 2 targets can also be downloaded through rustup, but our automated builds don’t execute the test suite for them.
-While we guarantee a compiler build will be available, we don’t ensure it will actually work without bugs (or even work at all).
+While we guarantee a standard library build (and for some of them a full compiler build) will be available, we don’t ensure it will actually work without bugs (or even work at all).

 - Tier 3 targets are not available for download through rustup, and are ignored during our automated builds.
 You can still build their standard